Citizenship and Community Service

 We believe all boys have the potential to lead.
 Because leadership begins with an understanding of oneself in the context of our shared ideals, leadership opportunities are embedded in all aspects of the Prep program.
 Whether in academic group work, athletic pursuits, group problem-solving situations at the Norval Outdoor School or in the hall at recess, opportunities exist for students to demonstrate effective leadership at all grade levels.

 In Senior Kindergarten, leadership may look like a student who tells his classmates at recess to include another group of boys in sharing a soccer ball.
-An example in Form 7 may be a student initiative to reduce use of paper at the Prep.
+An example in Year 7 may be a student initiative to reduce use of paper at the Prep.

 So that students take full advantage of these possibilities, we aim to cultivate creative habits of mind, develop good citizenship and teach practical leadership skills.
 It can occur in direct instruction, role-playing, discussion groups, literature studies or in an interaction between a student and teacher or coach.